×

 Expats, digital nomads and retirees living in Valencia responded:

 "Expats and digital nomads living in Valencia often appreciate the city's vibrant culture, beautiful architecture, and Mediterranean climate.
 They also enjoy the city's excellent public transportation system, affordable cost of living, and abundance of outdoor activities.
 On the other hand, some expats and digital nomads may find the language barrier and lack of job opportunities to be challenging.
-Additionally, the city's hot summers can be uncomfortable for some," wrote one expat in Valencia.
+Additionally, the city's hot summers can be uncomfortable for some," said one member in Valencia.

 Balcells Group LawyersBalcells Group Lawyers